Face recognition for Lightroom Classic: $39 vs $199 vs $270

 The honest limits: it does nothing except people (no scene tagging, no culling, no video), and v1 ships for Apple Silicon Macs only - no Intel, no Windows yet.
 First run downloads about 500 MB of AI models, and after that it's fully offline.
 Everything lands as ordinary keywords, so Smart Collections, filters, and exports just work, and the tags survive independently of the plugin.
 If you use XMP sidecars, the names even travel with your RAW files.

 Buy Face Tagger if the only sentence you care about is "find every photo of this person, as a keyword, in Lightroom Classic" and you're on an M-series Mac.
-It's a tenth of Excire's price because it does a tenth of Excire's feature list - the one tenth this post is about.
+It's a fifth of Excire's price because it does a fraction of Excire's feature list - the one part this post is about.

 Which one should you buy?